stzn/TIL/SwiftDependencyManagement/README.md

 Separation is basically good, but we need to consider how much we do it with considering the following:

-1) Breaking down into more models/protocols may make your code more complex and harder to understand.
+1) Breaking down into more models/protocols may make our code more complex and harder to understand.

-2) Combining everything in one model/protocol may make your code harder to extend or reuse.
+2) Combining everything in one model/protocol may make our code harder to extend or reuse.

 ## Resources